The Toll of the Sea: Production

 Because the Technicolor camera divided the lens image into two beams to expose two film frames simultaneously through color filters, and at twice the normal frames per second, much higher lighting levels were required.
 All scenes of The Toll of the Sea were shot under "natural light" and outdoors, with the one "interior" scene shot in sunlight under a muslin sheet.

+Reception

+Variety described Wong as "extraordinarily fine" and "an exquisite crier without glycerin."
+The New York Times, said that she was "naturally Chinese" and succeeded in a difficult role, and that "She should be seen again and again on the screen."
+Photoplay referred to her "fair skin, soft-golden blond hair and youthful-looking dark brown eyes."
+In England, critics praised her for "practically carrying the film", and noted that her performance was delivered with "real restraint and subtlety that only a true artiste can attain."

 Preservation status

 Once believed to have been lost, the film was restored by the UCLA Film and Television Archive, under the supervision of Robert Gitt and Peter Comandini, from the 35mm nitrate film original camera negative in 1985.
 As the final two reels were missing, Gitt and Comandini used "an original two-color Technicolor camera" to shoot a sunset on a California beach, "much as the film's original closing must have looked."

-Availability
+Home media

 The restored version is available as one of the titles included in the 4-DVD box-set Treasures from American Film Archives, 50 Preserved Films.